Walking down a hall lined from end to end with skulls and one gets the unique sense that they ought to be on their best behavior.

-You know you are in for something unique as you walk down a hall lined from end to end with skulls.
-Housed in a historic building at the oldest still-operating university in the world, the Instituto has a collection of some of the first wax anatomical models ever made.
+Housed in a historic building at the oldest still-operating university in the world, the Istituto di Anatomia Umana Normale has a collection of some of the first wax anatomical models ever made.
 Bologna University was the first institution to create a series of wax anatomical models for their medical students.

 In a room adjacent to the exposed muscles and veins of the anatomical waxes is an extraordinary collection of pathological specimens and models.
 Amazing and not for the faint of heart, it includes numerous delicately posed fetal skeletons and models of babies born without various organs.
-Don't miss the wicker basket holding a dozen apple sized fetal skulls.
+Be sure not to miss the wicker basket holding a dozen apple sized fetal skulls.

-Also of note are the twisted frames of the pathological fetal skeletons and the strange and entertaining wax model of the albino with a mutton-chops and mullet.
+Also of note are the twisted frames of the pathological fetal skeletons and the strange wax model of an albino with a mutton-chops and mullet.